 The Spitzkoppe often referred to as the ‘Matterhorn of Namibia’, is a huge granite inselberg within the Namib Desert and rises to approximately 1728 meters above sea level.
-The area lends itself to excellent photographic opportunities and the inselberg massif harbors many interesting fauna and flora.
+Both interesting and majestic – not to be missed by nature lovers

 To date we have recorded 139 species of birds, 30 species of mammals and 16 species of reptiles, many of these are unique or endemic to the Namib Desert.